frank-hliva/Sage/README.md

 # Sage 0.4 pre alpha

-An uncompleted multiparadigmatic functional language based on the idea of message passing - inspired by Self
+An uncompleted multiparadigmatic functional language based on the idea of message passing - inspired by Ocaml and Self

 ## License: